Webex APIs with Python

-To address these complexities, this lab introduces an exceptional Software Development Kit (SDK) named wxc_sdk, accessible at https://pypi.org/project/wxc-sdk/.
-Initially designed for Webex Calling-specific APIs, this SDK has evolved to encompass a range of Webex APIs, organized as individual 'packages' within the SDK.
+To address these complexities, this lab will show you how to use a Software Development Kit (SDK) named wxc_sdk, accessible at https://pypi.org/project/wxc-sdk/.
+Initially designed for Webex Calling-specific APIs, this SDK has evolved to encompass the majority of Webex APIs, organized as individual 'packages' within the SDK.

-Now you can perform the same user lookup using Python.
+To demonstrate the use of the SDK, start by performing the same user lookup you did earlier using the developer.webex.com documentation, but this time using Python.
 As with all Webex API interactions in this lab, you will use the wxc_sdk to simplify the task.
+Follow these steps to get started:

 1. Access your VS Code instance: https://dev1.pod6.col.lab:8443